 Together with Meskerem Assegued, they have built what The New York Times described as a ‘voluptuous dream, a swirl of ancient technique and ecstatic imagination.”

-The center is situated in Ethiopia’s capital Addis Ababa and Harla, a small village in southeastern Ethiopia.
-The Addis center is uniquely designed, with mud, straw and stone, communicating the message of embracing environmental sustainability through art with most of the projects undertaken by the center being nature conscious that contribute to finding solutions to the current environmental problems.
+The center has two venues: one in Ethiopia’s capital Addis Ababa and the second in Harla, a small village in southeastern Ethiopia.
+The Addis center is uniquely designed, with mud, straw, and stone to communicate the message of embracing environmental sustainability through art.
+Most of the projects undertaken by the center are nature-conscious and look for solutions to the current environmental problems.

-Such events have brought globally acclaimed artists including David Hammons, an award winning artist from New York whose works have been showcased in dozens of museums and art galleries across America.
-Hammons is the author of the famed African American Flag, which is part of the permanent collection of New York’s Museum of Modern Art.
+Such events have brought globally acclaimed artists including David Hammons, an award-winning artist from New York whose works have been showcased in dozens of museums and art galleries across America.
+Hammons is the author of the famed African American Flag painting, which is part of the permanent collection of New York’s Museum of Modern Art.
 Ernesto Novelo, a celebrated artist from Mexico upon attending a ZCAC residency program in Addis Ababa in 2007, was so inspired by the concept that he decided to replicate it in Mexico.
 Today ZCAC Yucatan in Mexico is a thriving art venture.

 As the center reaches out to more upcoming artists, it continues to show the world what Africa can produce.
 Its goal is to remain relevant as it embraces and discovers new eco-friendly art concepts, a brush stroke at a time. ■